 The various mini-games serve a purpose other than being a nice distraction

-When it comes to visual design, Persona 5 is unmatched.
+When it comes to the visual design, Persona 5 is unmatched.
 There’s a consistent colour palette and flair through the world building; the dungeon design, character art and cut scenes work harmoniously together and bring out the unique aesthetic that helps Persona 5 stand out.
 Even the menus, which you’ll find yourself navigating a lot during this game, are all cleverly designed to keep the trend of bold colours and animation running consistently throughout.
-It’s hard to remember the last time a game was this consistent but Persona 5 achieves this feat effortlessly.

 On top of the gripping story and incredible visuals, the gameplay mechanics are just as polished and refined as the plot.
 Although there isn’t an open world here, Persona 5 introduces innovative solutions to this within the intricately connected Japanese city areas.
 At the start of each heart-changing palace, which act as chapters in the overarching plot, you’re given a number of days to complete the task.
 During these days you’re free to explore the city, grow relationships with your team mates, read or play video games and of course tackle the palace itself.
 These play out like normal dungeons but boast a unique blend of puzzles and ingenious level design to make each feel considerably different.
-Time management is key and most often than not it’s usually wise to tackle the palace first and then work on growing your team after this has been completed.
-Every task you choose takes an entire day with the game time split into a day/night cycle meaning you can undertake two tasks a day, except the palace which is an entire day.
+Time management is key and more often than not it’s usually wise to tackle the palace first and then work on growing your team after this has been completed.
+Every task you choose takes half a day to complete, with the game time split into a day/night cycle, with the exception of the palace which consumes an entire day.

 Growing relationships is key to strengthening your party

-It’s here that the game opens up and pretty much gives you free rein on deciding what you want to do.
-The main attributes for levelling up are the same as other RPGs – battle monsters to gain experience points which in turn levels you up.
-This on its own would be fine but the system cleverly goes deeper than that by putting some gravity on the choices you make during the day.
+It’s here that the game opens up and gives you free rein on deciding what you want to do.
+The main attributes for leveling up are the same as other RPGs – battle monsters to gain experience points which in turn levels up your stats.
+This on its own would be fine but the system adds an extra layer of depth by putting some gravity on the choices you make during the day.
 Building relationships makes your team stronger and grants access to special abilities in battle, the various tasks you can do around the city improve dexterity and even flirting can improve your charm which makes it easier to capture various creatures.

 The battle system is simple but also incredibly deep

 With so much going on in Persona 5 it would be very easy for the game to wind up a complicated, inharmonious mess.
 Incredibly, Persona 5 defies expectations and delivers a role-playing experience unlike anything else out there.
 The world is a joy to explore, the characters deep and well-defined and every element of the game fits together perfectly like an intricate puzzle.
-With over 100+ hours, an amazing soundtrack and a unique visual design, Persona 5 is simply one of the best role-playing games every made and deserves the critical acclaim its received.
+With over 100+ hours of play-time, an amazing soundtrack and a unique visual design, Persona 5 is quite simply one of the best role-playing games ever made and deserves the critical acclaim its received.